SYNLAB: Active Pathways

 Using active tangibles and interactive tabletops for collaborative modeling in systems biology

 Active Pathways is a tangible tool that enables the collaborative practice of discovery and learning among novices in biochemical modeling.
-The project is integrated into the environment of the Biomedical Engineering Department at Georgia Tech, where the use of models combines learning with scientific discovery.
-We build on ethnographic research of the practice and problems in systems biology labs, where novice graduate students try to master a new area and immediately put their knowledge into practice to solve real problems.
-Using participatory and user-centered design methods, we design, develop, and evaluate tangible/embodied interactions that can facilitate collaborative modeling of biochemical processes by novice researchers.
-Our process engages students from systems biology research labs and introductory modeling courses.
-Our longer-term goal is to apply our research outcomes and use our system in research and education in biomedical engineering at both the graduate and undergraduate levels.
+The project was integrated into the environment of the Biomedical Engineering Department at Georgia Tech, where the use of models combines learning with scientific discovery.
+We built on ethnographic research of the practice and problems in systems biology labs, where novice graduate students try to master a new area and immediately put their knowledge into practice to solve real problems.
+Using participatory and user-centered design methods, we designed, developed, and evaluated tangible/embodied interactions that can facilitate collaborative modeling of biochemical processes by novice researchers.
+Our process engaged students from systems biology research labs and introductory modeling courses.
+Our longer-term goal was to apply the research outcomes and use the tangible system in research and education in biomedical engineering at both the graduate and undergraduate levels.

 Contribution and Role

-Interaction Design: Designing Interactions for different devices used as active tokens (Sifteos, Smart watch) and fitting interface on tablet (Touch-based Information Visulaisation).
+Interaction Design: Designing Interactions for different devices used as active tokens (Sifteos, Smart watch) and fitting interface on tablet (Touch-based Information Visualization).

-Visual Design: UI for active token screens (Sifteos, Smart watch) and Fitting interface on Tablet.
+Interface Design: UI for active token screens (Sifteos, Smart watch) and fitting interface on Tablet.

 Interactions and UI design for Sifteo Cubes as active tokens

-Sifteo Cubes are interactive gamimg platform developed by Sifteo.
+Sifteo Cubes are interactive gaming platform developed by Sifteo.
 They offer some interesting interactions like shake, tilt and proximity.
-Using the interactions supported by Sifteos, tasks were designed for the Pathways like making a molecule/enzyme, making a reaction etc.
+Using the interactions supported by Sifteos, tasks were designed for the Pathways like making a molecule/enzyme, making a reaction, changing concentration and running simulations.

 Interactions and UI design for Smartwatches as active tokens

-Pathways tabletop system was upadated and Sifteo application was migrated onto android smart watch.
-The watch panel was mounted on a wooden assebly and used as active tokens.
-Follwing interactions and screens were designed for the system.
+Pathways tabletop system was updated and Sifteo application was migrated onto android smart watch.
+The watch panel was mounted on a wooden assembly and used as active tokens.
+Following interactions and screens were designed for the system.

-The tabletop system was extended by a tablet handheld extension to be used as the fitting interface to understand and model the desirable fit.
-The interface is novel and supports 5-fingure pressure based interactions.
-Work on this interface is ongoing.
+The tabletop system was extended by a tablet handheld extension to be used as the fitting interface.
+THis is to make it easy to understand and model the desirable fit while making the system more portable.
+The interface is novel and supports 5-finger pressure based interactions.
 Some of the earlier screens and interactions are shown here.